 Here’s also my list of recommended must-have baby items to put on your list.

 If you are expecting your latest addition in a different season than your last child, you will likely be needing new maternity clothes, as those shorts won’t cut in the winter, and that sweater won’t breathe in the summer.
 So, a great gift idea is to ask for gift cards to different stores that sell maternity clothes, whether a local boutique, an online shop, or big retailer.
 Gift cards will make it easy to pick out what you really want, and what will fit your new figure the best.
-See my post on where to get maternity clothes that rock but don’t break the bank!
+Ask for a gift card to Stitch Fix!
+They offer maternity clothes, or you can save it for some great clothes postpartum.

 Diapers and Wipes